DraconicStudios1/BOSCO_Assistant_MSTR/README.md

 -Fixed issue where old debug prints were still active, the current one is active purposely

 -Fixed issue where time calculations were not different on the defined day with a different schedule

+# ALPHA V0.1.1

+-Added JSON Config for Schedule data

+KNOWN BUGS FOR V0.1.1
+-

+-Bug #1: You have to manually refresh the time until it shows correctly, I dont know how to fix this so wait for a while lol